Volunteer Miller, Anglesey Abbey - Lode Mill

 What do you do at Anglesey Abbey?

-The role of mill guide covers many different aspects, particularly meeting people, being part of a team, helping visitors learn more about the mill's history and exploring its function as a water mill.
+The role of Miller covers many different aspects, particularly meeting people, being part of a team, helping visitors learn more about the mill's history and exploring its function as a water mill.
 For me, learning about the workings of the machinery and being able to paint a picture for the mill visitors of its history, to demonstrate how it works, from the power of the water onto the wheel to the packages of flour we have to sell is very satisfying.

 How many children these days understand where their bread comes from, right from grinding the grain to making the flour, to make a loaf of bread?
 They love the “hands on” of helping turn the sluice water wheel, hearing the sound of the water falling onto the water wheel blades, the machinery staring to turn, making the flour.
 And then you can buy a bag of flour to take home to make some bread.